Augustus Wall Callcott: Life and work

 His preference for landscape, including river and coast scenery, soon showed itself, and after 1804 he exhibited nothing but landscapes for many years.
 The skill of his execution, the elegance of his design, and the charming tone of his works caused his reputation to rise steadily.
 In 1806 he was elected an associate of the Royal Academy, and in 1810 a full Academician.

+He enjoyed notable success with The Water Mill at the Royal Academy Exhibition of 1805 and then Market Day two years later, both bought by the art collector Sir John Leicester.
 The care which he bestowed upon his pictures restricted their number.
 From 1805 to 1810 he exhibited about four pictures a year, in 1811 ten pictures, and in 1812, six.
 From that year to 1822 he exhibited only seven works in all, but among these were some of his best and largest, such as The Entrance to the Pool of London (1816), The Mouth of the Tyne (1818), and A Dead Calm on the Medway (1820).
 Another important picture was Rochester (1824).